Satellite-Layer/Friends-Are-Assets/README.md

 # Friends-Are-Assets
-Allows users to create private links with selected other users to discuss and share investment opportunities, tracked in a shared dashboard.
+Allow users to connect with each other to share investments.